 Recruitment selection discrimination can be related to any of the protected characteristics, but there are a few unconscious biases that seem to be more prevalent:

 Stereotypical gender roles are still in mind for some employers - some roles may be considered unsuitable for a woman or a man thanks to outdated traditions.
 Some obvious examples of 'jobs for boys' might be in construction, and 'jobs for girls' might be in a children's nursery.

-Advertising a role that is aimed at getting a specific gender to apply is a form of discrimination, although there are some occupational requirements that might need only a specific gender to be employed.
+Advertising a role that is aimed at getting a specific gender to apply is a form of discrimination, although some occupational requirements might need only a specific gender to be employed.